Configure

 2. Click in the header menu to display the Input source health monitoring page.

+3. Hover the mouse over the input source statuses to get more details.
 The active input source switches to the healthy input source.

 Using the Input Content panel